 Scanning for the tracks on a disc: Quickly push and release "SCAN".
 "SCAN" will appear on the display and the player will scan all the tracks on the disc you are listening to.
 If you hear a beep, you held the button too long, and the player will scan the first tracks of all the discs in the magazine.
 To select a track, push the "SCAN" a second time.
-If the player stop scanning.
+If the player scanned all the tracks on the disc, it will stop scanning.